- THE MUSEUM

 Research and Innovation at CUHK showcases the Chinese University’s innovative research results across a wide spectrum of environmental science and energy technology.
 Visitors are informed of not only the latest research developments and technological advances, but also the future potentials in these fields to combat climate change.

-Environmental efforts require the community's support.
+Environmental efforts require the community’s support.
 The Hong Kong Jockey Club Charities Trust has for years supported a significant number of projects to promote environmental protection in Hong Kong.
-This section presents some of these major Jockey Club initiatives that have helped pioneer new thinking on how to protect the environment in the local community.
-Visitors will be inspired by these initiatives, resulting in the rising awareness of and interest in pursuing green living.
+This section presents major initiatives of the Club that have helped pioneer new thinking on how to protect the environment in the local community.
+With the aid of multimedia interactive exhibits, the exhibition promotes United Nations’ Sustainable Development Goal (SDG) 12 – Responsible Consumption and Production – and aims to inspire the visitors to get involved in waste-reduction action and to live a green lifestyle.